josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </CalloutPlusQuote>

+I don't think my issues _all_ stemmed from working on a computer, either; I notice minor pain sometimes even from playing my Switch in handheld mode for extended periods, or from keeping my arm locked in place when driving long distances.

-I was adjusting the Moonlander a dozen times a day trying to figure out the problem.
+Still: I was adjusting the Moonlander a dozen times a day trying to figure out the problem.
 Turns out: it doesn't really allow your hands to just _rest_ when they're not typing.
-(Or at least, it didn't how I was using it.)
+(Or at least, it didn't how I was using it, and certainly not without bending your wrists upward.)
 So over time, my left arm muscles fatigued from constant activation.
 I had to train myself to move my arm off the keyboard when not in use, since, again, there wasn't any really comfortable way to just rest my hand (especially at higher tenting angles).

 I'm not here to tell you the Moonlander is bad, or that it won't work for you.
 However, I will [say again](https://joshcollinsworth.com/blog/moonlander): I think it's a keyboard that wants to be cool first, and ergonomic second.

 I initially thought the similar [Ergodox EZ](https://ergodox-ez.com/) might solve my problems, with its thicker palm rests.
 However, the keyboard itself is so tall, it really wasn't any different.
 And sadly, like the Moonlander, the Ergodox was a letdown in the range of customizations it offered.

-Again, I should emphasize that despite valid criticisms of the Moonlander, some of my issues with it were of my own creation.
-(My choice of tall keycaps may even have contributed.)
+Again, I should emphasize that despite valid criticisms of the Moonlander, some of my issues with it were of my own creation, and some probably weren't even entirely work-related.

 <CalloutPlusQuote>

-Ergonomics are highly personal, and what works for one person might not work for another.
+Ergonomics are highly personal, and everything you do in your day contributes.
+What works for one person might not work for another.

 </CalloutPlusQuote>

-(All the keyboards I rejected above worked great for me at one point, after all.)

 Still, even making all the adjustments I knew how to make--despite how much I loved the feel of it--I felt like there might be a better option for me than the Moonlander at this stage of my life and career.
 So again, beset by arm pain (this time in both wrists, as well as my left elbow), I set out to find a solution.